wilsonzlin/edgesearch/README.md

 ### Cloudflare

 The entire app runs off a single JavaScript script + accompanying WASM code.
-It does not need any database or storage, and uses Cloudflare Workers.
-This allows some cool features:
+It does not need any database or server, and uses Cloudflare Workers.
+This allows for some cool features:

 - Faster than a VM or container with less cold starts, as code is run on a V8 Isolate.
-- Naturally distributed to the edge for very low latency, despite being dynamic code.
+- Naturally distributed to the edge for very low latency.
-- Takes advantage of Cloudflare for SSL, caching, and protection.
+- Takes advantage of Cloudflare for SSL, caching, and distribution.
 - No need to worry about scaling, networking, or servers.

-The entries data is embedded within the JS code, and the bit sets are `uint64_t` array literals in the C code.